Windows Measured Boot – How it helps to secure Windows OS Platform

 But unlike Secure Boot, Measured Boot has a hardware dependency – Trusted Platform Module (TPM)

-Before executing the next component, the currently-running component “m “assures” “r computes the hash of the next element (s) in the chain, and this measurement is stored in the TPM PCR banks, which can be retrieved later to verify the boot components later on.
+Before executing the next component, the currently-running component “m “assures” “r computes the hash of the following element (s) in the chain, and this measurement is stored in the TPM PCR banks, which can be retrieved later to verify the boot components later on.

 The process of storing the measurement at each step to TPM is a one-way hash – irreversible.